 Field education is an integral part of the Master of Social Work curriculum, providing you the opportunity to apply what you learn in the classroom and work with real-life clients under the supervision of a seasoned social worker.
-Community agencies act as learning laboratories, giving students valuable exposure to the full range of functions, responsibilities, challenges and opportunities today’s social workers experience.
+Community agencies and other work environments act as learning laboratories, giving students valuable exposure to the full range of functions, responsibilities, challenges and opportunities today’s social workers experience.
 Interning within an agency allows you to observe and participate in providing direct services to clients using different methods and modalities of intervention and assessing, developing and evaluating services that address the needs of a community.
 While these internships build on previous life and work experience, our goal is to help you develop new areas of professional competence.

 - Master of Social Work